 We hope you find VTK a nice addition to the resources available to you as a troop leader.
 There is no right or wrong way to use VTK, so use it in any way that works best for you.
 Don’t forget that River Valleys still has activity plans and other resources available on our volunteer website.
 Mix and match any of the tools you have at your disposal!

-Emily Schmall – Emily is the Volunteer Services Manager at Girl Scouts River Valleys.
-She was a Girl Scout growing up and now leads her daughter’s troop of spirited Cadettes, where they share many adventures.
+Emily Schmall – Emily is the Senior Manager of Volunteer Services at Girl Scouts River Valleys.
+She was a Girl Scout growing up and now leads her daughter’s troop of spirited teenagers, where they share many adventures.
 Her background is in programming, education, and curriculum development.
 She has a BA in visual art and attended the M.Ed. initial licensure program in art education, both through the University of Minnesota.
 She lives in the Twin Cities with her family, where they are busy training their rescue puppy and teaching their old cat new tricks.
 In her (non-Girl Scout related) free time, Emily enjoys photography, playing the ukulele, and attending the Minnesota State Fair.